-Should you take a walking tour or wander through Old Québec City on your own?
-Do you want to learn more about Québec City history and culture?
-Perhaps you want to eat your way through Old Québec City or do some shopping.
+Should you take a walking tour or wander through Old Quebec City on your own?
+Do you want to learn more about Quebec City’s history and culture?
+Perhaps you want to eat your way through Old Quebec City or do some shopping.

 Don’t worry, whatever your goal may be, we are here to help!

-Try a lower town historical bike tour (2.5 hrs), learn about Québec City history with a walking tour of upper and lower towns (2 hrs) or a 3-hour FREE walking tour which starts at the Parliament building.
-Treat yourself to a scrumptious walking food tour of Old Québec City.
+Try a lower town historical bike tour (2.5 hrs), learn about Quebec City history with a walking tour of upper and lower towns (2 hrs), or a 2-hour FREE walking tour which starts at the Parliament building.
+Treat yourself to a scrumptious walking food tour of Old Quebec City.

-The bus runs from 9am to 4:30pm each day, and there is a pick-up point near Archibald, as well as Musée de la Civilization, both of which are a short walk from the Québec City cruise port.
+The bus runs from 9am to 4:30pm each day, and there is a pick-up point near rue Cul-de-Sac, as well as Musée de la Civilization, both of which are a short walk from the Quebec City cruise port.
 The bus makes 14 stops throughout the city, and the loop takes about 2 hours if you opt to stay on the entire time.